 IN THIS ISSUE

-The new wildfire smoke summary is available here.
+The special topics page is available here.

 Our team recently published journal articles on CAREX-related research, including:

 - A study to develop tailored, practical, harm-reducing sun safety messages that will better support outdoor workers and their employers in reducing the risk of solar UVR exposure and UVR-related occupational illnesses.

 - A scoping review to assess inequalities in environmental cancer risk and carcinogen exposures, which identified four main themes: air pollution and hazardous substances, access to tobacco, access to healthy foods, and other aspects of the built environment (e.g.., greenspace, walkability).